hoast/hoast/packages/base-process/README.md

 - `constructor` Create package instance.
   - `@param {Object} ...Options` Options objects which can contain the following keys.
-    - `{Function} filterCustom = null` Custom filter function.
+    - `{Function} filter = null` Custom filter function.
 The item data is given as the parameter.
-Return true if it should be processed, return false if this should skip this processor.
+Return `true` if it should be processed, return `false` if this processor should be skipped.
-    - `{Array} filterPatterns = null` Glob patterns used to filter with.
-    - `{String} filterProperty = null` Dot notation path to the data property to match the patterns against.
-    - `{Object} filterOptions` Pattern matching options.
-      - `{Boolean} all = false` Whether all patterns have to match, or any match is sufficient.
-      - `{String} array = 'any'` Which item(s) to check if the value checked against is an array.
-Either `all`, `any`, `first`, or `last`.
-      - `{Boolean} extended = false` Enable all advanced features from extglob.
-      - `{String} flags = ''` RegExp flags (e.g. 'i' ) to pass to the RegExp constructor.
-      - `{Boolean} globstar = false` If false the pattern 'path/*' will match any string beginning with 'path/', for example it will match 'path/file.txt' and 'path/to/file.txt'.
-If true the same 'path/*' will match any string beginning with 'path/' that does not have a '/' to the right of it, for example it will match 'path/file.txt' but not 'path/to/file.txt'.
-If true the pattern 'path/**' will match any string beginning with 'path/', which is equal to the 'path/*' with globstar set to false.
-      - `{Boolean} isPath = false` Whether the text matched against is a path.
-      - `{Boolean} strict = false` Be forgiving about multiple slashes, such as /// and make everything after the first / optional.
-Like how bash glob works.

     - `{Number} logLevel = 2` Log level given to the [logger](https://github.com/hoast/hoast/tree/master/packages/utils#logger.js).